aka: The Bumblebee

-- X-Men usually has one of these characters, though sometimes it's less bright-coloured and more fuzzy.
+- The comic usually has one of these characters, though sometimes it's less bright-coloured and more fuzzy.
 Either that, or Wolverine's young, female spunky sidekick.
 Whichever one he has at the time.
 They're usually female, the order for the main team was Iceman, Nightcrawler, Shadowcat, Jubilee, Cannonball, Husk, Armor, and now Oya.

 - Jubilee emulated the former trope namer by wearing a lot of yellow.

 - In New X-Men, Pixie was one of the youngest, had brightly coloured wings, and was otherwise comic relief.
 For the few issues that focused on her before Break the Cutie (Which really didn't break her very much at all).

 - Jolt was this in the early years of Thunderbolts.

 - Impulse in Young Justice and Kid Flash in Teen Titans, perhaps.
 Bart's mostly type 1 with bits of type 4 thrown in when necessary.

 - The original Bumblebee is usually portrayed in comics as being the sort who keeps trying to "prove himself" to his bigger, stronger teammates, and usually gets into trouble because of it.
 (Prime, for his part, thinks Bumblebee has proven himself well enough in his given role of a spy that he shouldn't feel like this.)